 Today was my last day.
 With a mid-afternoon flight, there was little more for me to do than other than thank my friends for having me, a quick brunch, wander the harbour for the last time and to head to the airport.

 I was sad to leave Hong Kong.
-Not only because it was a fantastic city, but I met some great people and it was my first real experience travelling solo.
+Not only because it was a fantastic city, but I met some great people and it was one of my favourite experiences travelling solo.
 It’s a city that will always have a special space in my heart, if not just for the laughs and memories, but for the much needed escapism that couldn’t have come at a better time.

 Well done, Hong Kong.